 Goat cheese is a spectacular source of calcium and protein.
 It is also downright delicious!
 Goat cheese logs are available in 4 to 16 ounce packages, with larger varieties giving you more bang for your buck.

-Thankfully, goat cheese log can be safely and easily frozen for later use.
+Generally speaking, goat cheese can be safely and easily frozen for later use.
 However, unlike harder cheeses, this delectable dairy snack will only last up to six months in the freezer.

 - How To Freeze A Goat Cheese Log?